-Arab, Muslim nations reject Israeli exit-only plan for Gaza Rafah crossing
+Arab, Muslim nations reject Israel exit-only plan for Gaza Rafah crossing

-Ministers slam Israeli breach of ceasefire plan, which ultimately aims to ‘displace Palestinian people from their land’.
+Foreign ministers slam Israel’s breach of the ceasefire, and its one-way exit plan which aims to ‘displace Palestinian people from their land’.

-Gaza mediators Egypt and Qatar and six other Muslim-majority countries have raised the alarm over Israel’s stated plan for a one-way opening of the Rafah border crossing, so it effectively only allows for Palestinians to leave their territory, doesn’t allow them to return, and blocks the entry of humanitarian aid.
+Gaza mediators Egypt and Qatar, and six other Muslim-majority countries have raised the alarm over Israel’s stated plan for a one-way opening of the Rafah border crossing, which would allow Palestinians to leave their territory, but not to return, and block the entry of humanitarian aid.

-It comes as Israel’s genocidal war on Gaza continues unabated with some 600 violations of the ceasefire in the last seven weeks.
+It comes as Israel’s genocidal war on Gaza continues unabated, with some 600 violations of the ceasefire in the last seven weeks.

 Recommended Storieslist of 3 items